-I promised some big news in last week’s riding recap, so here it is: after a few months of leasing and some serious thought about the direction my life is headed in (plus the support of my lovely parents, who are kind enough to provide me food and board even though I’m at the ripe age of almost-twenty-one), I’m in the market for a horse of my own!
+I promised some big news in last week’s riding recap, so here it is: after a few months of leasing and some thought about the direction my life is headed in, I’m in the market for a horse of my own!

 Over the past couple of months, I’ve come to realize that the amount of money I’m spending on a lease and lessons is actually comparable to the cost of board at my stable.
-And while I intend to continue with my lessons (at least once a week!) and I know that there are other added costs to horse ownership (supplements, trims, vet bills, tack, etc.), I also know that it will be worth the increase in independence that comes with having a horse of my own.
+And while I intend to continue with my lessons (at least once a week!) and I know that there are other added costs to horse ownership (supplements, trims, vet bills, tack, etc.), I also know that it will be worth the increase in independence.

 Things that I Need in a Horse